jpdekker/elktail/README.md

 ## Configuration

 The first time this tool gets executed (or if the configuration file is missing) the initial configuration process kicks in.
+The configuration file is stored in `/etc/elktail.conf`.
 The following parameters will be requested:

 * host: url or ip of the elasticsearch that contains the filebeat indexes
 * username: user that has permissions to connect to the given elasticsearch